Xilin-Jiang/GxAge/README.md

 ## Age-dependent diseases architecture

 This repository provides code and summary data for analysing age-dependent disease architecture, focusing on the genetic (**G**) and environmental (**E**) contributions to complex traits and diseases.
 It includes simulations, quantitative trait analyses, and binary trait analyses, along with example functions to estimate age-dependent prediction accuracy.
-We include all summary data and code that allow you to replicate main results of [Jiang...Durvasula]().
+We include all summary data and code that allow you to replicate main results of [Jiang, X., Price, A. L., Danesh, J., McVean, G., Inouye, M., Urbut, S., & Durvasula, A. (2025).
+Exposure accumulation drives age-dependent disease architectures and polygenic risk scores. medRxiv.](https://doi.org/10.1101/2025.08.29.25334745).

 Normally, I would write an R package.
 However, this project contains multiple parts that are not focused on methodology, so we decided it is better to provide all pipelines as scripts for readability.
 We do provide a simple [function wrapper](#Estimating-age-dependent-prediction-accuracy) with example data for estimating the age variation of prediction accuracy for a risk score.
 See below for details.